How to Reduce Waste?: 23 Tips for Our Daily Lives

 1. Reduce, Reuse, & Recycle

 Disposables are everywhere.
-They make our lives convenient, but we now realize it is at the expense of our planet.
-We can all do our part to reduce, reuse, and recycle those consumables to keep them from going into landfills.
+They make our lives convenient, but we now realize that this convenience comes at the expense of our planet.
+We can all do our part to reduce, reuse, and recycle consumables to keep them from going into landfills.

-The low prices may appeal when shopping at big box stores; however, buying in bulk may only be worth it if you consume the entire item before it expires.
+The low prices may appeal to shoppers at big-box stores; however, buying in bulk may only be worth it if you consume the entire item before it expires.
 Select products with minimal packaging to reduce waste.

 Getting takeout can be a lifesaver when life gets busy.
 However, takeout containers with black plastic cannot be recycled.
 If you do end up with those containers, try to repurpose them.

-You can send guests home with some food or dessert, use them to take a sick friend some food, or use them to store food, trinkets, toys, or hobby supplies.
+You can send guests home with food or dessert and use them to take a sick friend some food or store food, trinkets, toys, or hobby supplies.

 You can also consider supporting restaurants that opt for compostable or recyclable containers.